 I found that owning a handful of toy sets was really all we needed, and rotating them regularly helped keep their interest.
 As they grew and became ready for new challenges, at Christmas or birthdays we’d donate one set to make room for a new one.

-I believe that less is more in nearly all areas of life… toys included.
+Less really is more in nearly all areas of life… toys included. 🙌

 {Related: 9 Hard Truths About Clutter You Need to Hear}